 For now, at least there’s an option.

 Remember, it pays to read the terms and conditions carefully on any financing you are considering for college so you can find the loan that’s best for you.
 It can also help to have a good credit score, since it may qualify you for better rates on private student loans, for instance.
-(You can see where you credit score currently stands by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see where you credit score currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 More on Student Loans: